scylladb/scylladb/docs/architecture/raft.rst

 Leader selection is described in detail in the `Raft paper <https://raft.github.io/raft.pdf>`_.

-ScyllaDB 5.x may use Raft to maintain schema updates in every node (see below).
+ScyllaDB can use Raft to maintain schema updates in every node (see below).
 Any schema update, like ALTER, CREATE or DROP TABLE, is first committed as an entry in the replicated Raft log, and, once stored on most replicas, applied to all nodes **in the same order**, even in the face of a node or network failures.

-Following ScyllaDB 5.x releases will use Raft to guarantee consistent topology updates similarly.
+Upcoming ScyllaDB releases will use Raft to guarantee consistent topology updates similarly.

 .. _raft-quorum-requirement: